Click here to visit our all-new Suzuki Amateur Racing site where you can experience the latest in Suzuki Amateur Road Racing and Suzuki Contingency.

 - Riders falsifying claims will be automatically disqualified from the program.

-The registration must be submitted to SMAI within 30 days after the first event in order to qualify for payment.
+The registration must be submitted to Suzuki Motor of America, Inc. (SMAI) within 30 days after the first event in order to qualify for payment.
 Registrations submitted after the 30 day period will not be eligible for payment.
 It is the racer’s responsibility to resolve race result disputes with the race organization.
 SMAI will only make payments based on results provided by the race organization.
-No payments will be made for races included in the 2013 Suzuki contingency program after January 1, 2014.
-Any errors or missed payments must be reported to Suzuki in writing prior to January 1, 2014 or those payments will be forfeited.
+No payments will be made for races included in the 2015 Suzuki contingency program after January 1, 2016.
+Any errors or missed payments must be reported to Suzuki in writing prior to January 1, 2016 or those payments will be forfeited.